This guideline sets out the considerations that applicants should make when submitting environmental data as part of applications for:

 Quality of submitted studies

-Data quality directly influences how confident our risk assessors can be in the results of a study and the conclusions they may draw from it.
-Therefore, your environmental fate and toxicity studies should be of sufficient quality for the study to be relied upon for regulatory decision-making.
-The process of determining the quality of data takes into consideration three aspects – adequacy, reliability and relevance of the available information to describe a given assessment endpoint.
+Data quality directly influences how confident our risk assessors can be in the results of a study, and the conclusions they may draw from it.
+Therefore, environmental fate and toxicity studies should be of sufficient quality for the study to be relied upon for regulatory decision-making and must be performed according to GLP.
+The process of determining the quality of data takes into consideration three aspects – adequacy, reliability, and relevance of the available information to describe a given assessment endpoint.

 Level of documentation

-The documentation you provide should be complete, well organised and be presented in sufficient detail (for example, inclusion of raw data on concentrations measured or individual animal responses) to allow independent scientific assessment.
+The documentation you provide should be complete, well organised, and presented in sufficient detail (for example, the inclusion of raw data on concentrations measured or individual animal responses) to allow independent scientific assessment.

-You should supply copies of original reports.
-Summaries, or reprints of published material, usually do not contain sufficient detail and may therefore only be accepted if they contain sufficient detail to allow independent scientific assessment and achieve an acceptable reliability rating.
+Copies of original reports should be supplied.
+Summaries, or reprints of published material usually do not contain sufficient detail, and therefore would only be accepted if they allowed independent scientific assessment and achieved an acceptable reliability rating.

-You should not omit reports, including published material that could adversely influence the outcome of an environmental risk assessment.
-If you consider that such reports reach unsupportable conclusions, you should clearly justify this in the application.
+You should not omit reports or published material that may adversely influence the outcome of an environmental risk assessment.
+If you consider that a report reaches an unsupportable conclusion, you should justify this within the application via scientific argument.

 Details of other regulatory applications

-Your application should include details of any regulatory applications you have made for the same active constituent and/or product to other regulatory bodies in Australia or overseas.
+Your application should include details of any regulatory applications you have made for the same active constituent and/or product to other regulatory bodies in Australia, or overseas.
 Where available, you should provide the results of those applications and subsequent regulatory decisions (for example, copies of assessment reports, or links to where these and/or regulatory decisions may be found).
-If any data in those submissions have been rejected by an overseas regulatory body, you should identify this and provide justification to support why you have included the study in question.
+If any data in those submissions have been rejected by an overseas regulatory body, you should identify this and provide scientific justification as to why you have included the study in question in your application.